ssibbya/MyDevopsJourney/Ansible/README.md

 172.31.26.12
 ```
 OR

-Group target hosts in your inventory file:
+Group target IP hosts in your inventory file like:
 ```ini
 [dbserver]
 172.31.26.10